openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 In the table below the mAP on toy data sample from `COCO <https://cocodataset.org/#home>`_ dataset using our pipeline is presented.

-We sample 400 images that contains one of [person, car, bus] for labeled train images.
+We sample 400 images that contain one of [person, car, bus] for labeled train images.
 And 4000 images for unlabeled images.
-For validation 100 images are selected from val2017
+For validation 100 images are selected from val2017.

 +---------+--------------------------------------------+
 | Dataset |            Sampled COCO dataset            |